 Hak Guna Bangunan (HGB)

 Hak Guna Bangunan (HGB) is a form of land ownership in Indonesia that allows the holder to construct and own a building on a piece of land, but not the land itself.
-It is granted by the government for a period of 25 years and it is renewable for another 25 years.
+It is granted by the government for 25 years and it is renewable for another 25 years.
 It’s a popular option for foreigners looking to buy property in Indonesia, as it allows them to own a building on land that they lease from the government.

-It’s important to note that HGB holder must pay property taxes and other costs associated with the building and maintenance of the property, and they can’t transfer or sell the property during the lease period.
+It’s important to note that HGB holders must pay property taxes and other costs associated with the building and maintenance of the property, and they can’t transfer or sell the property during the lease period.

 Things you need to know if you want to register a PT PMA

 The requirements for establishing a PT PMA in Indonesia are governed by the Peraturan Badan Koordinasi Penanaman Modal Republik Indonesia Nomor 5 Tahun 2019.